IgorCoura/EmployeeManagement/README.md

   Employee Movement Record Manager is a simple Rest API created during a bootcamp, made just for learning purposes.

-  This application was created in order to receive and store the entries and exits of employees to later be used in the composition of the payroll.
+  This project was created in order to receive and store the entries and exits of employees to later be used in the composition of the payroll.

   https://employee-movement-record.herokuapp.com/swagger-ui.html#/